 The revised plan would improve monitoring because the land management plan cements the merging of the management of Custer and Gallatin National Forests.
-As highlighted in the 2016 monitoring in the Custer eastern zone, more coordination is needed.
+As highlighted in the FY 2016 East Zone Review, (Efta 2017) more coordination is needed.
 Through these assessments, the Custer Gallatin National Forest has identified issues to remedy future efforts.
 As indicated in chapter 4 of the revised plan, effectiveness monitoring for soils would be analyzed every two years to address what extent vegetation activities meet the detrimental soil standards.
 The monitoring will focus on vegetation management areas recently completed that had high rates of prior disturbance.
 These areas have the highest risk for long-term soil productivity issues.